datagov-cz/csvw-validator/README.md

 csvw-validator is java implementation of W3C CSV on the Web validator.

 ## Requirements
-Java - version 8 (higher versions should be compatible, but are not tested)
+Java - version 8 - 15.
+Java 16+ not working.

 Maven - version 3.3.9+